yongbm/skinny-bones-jekyll/_posts/highlights/2013-3-3-Valedictorian.md

  teaser: teaser/teaser-valedictorian.jpg
 ---

+Graduated top of my cohort in 2013.

+---
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![valedictorian]({{ site.baseurl }}/images/highlights/highlights-valedictorian1.jpg)